ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Pre-configured Amazon Linux AMI is available (End of support)
   - Not highly available/resilient setup out of the box
   - Internet traffic bandwidth depends on EC2 instance type
-  - Must manage Security Groups & rules
+  - Must manage Security Groups and rules
 - NAT Gateway:
   - AWS-managed NAT, higher bandwidth, high availability, no administration
   - Pay per hour for usage and bandwidth